MarwanAlsoltany/gdpr-tools/README.md

 You can use GDPR-Tools in three ways:

 1. The first and the recommended way is to listen to some event that fires before sending the response back to the client.
 For example in a Symfony application, this would be the `kernel.response` event.
-Note that you have to make sure that GDPR-Tools listener is the last listener).
+Note that you have to make sure that GDPR-Tools listener is the last listener.
+The following code snippet demonstrates a slimmed down version of how to do that:

 ```php